 Patterson was not one of my favourite Blue Jays.
 He didn’t do anything well, didn’t hit much (.287 OBP at the time of the trade), his defence in left was interesting (we have a history of left fielders who couldn’t play the position), nor was he a great base runner (13 steals, caught 8 times).
 And he had this thing about swinging at pitches over his head (though once in a blue moon, he’d connect).
 Yet people liked him more than Edwin Encarnacion at the time.
 Corey hit .157/.189/.235 in 44 games, for the Cardinals, after the trade, and that would be the end of his MLB career.

 I was a fan, but then I like guys that are square pegs in a round hole world.
 So I’ll always have a soft spot for him.
-He seemed like someone who couldn’t always deal with the pressures and constant criticism of being a major league baseball player but was a good guy at heart.
+He seemed like someone who couldn’t always deal with the pressures and constant criticism of being a major league baseball player but was a good guy.

-After the trade, DanUpBaby, from Viva El Birdos send us an operating manual for Colby.
+After the trade, DanUpBaby, from Viva El Birdos sent us an operating manual for Colby.
 I found this to be true: